-The Certified Nursing Assistant course at Sheridan College prepares students for entry-level employment in the healthcare field.
-Anyone interested in becoming a CNA is invited to attend an information session on Tuesday, September 10 at 1:00 p.m. in the Sheridan College Whitney Building, room W181.
-Attending the session ensures that students have the required information regarding pre-requisites that must be completed to enroll in a CNA course.
-The next CNA course at Sheridan College begins October 22.
+The Certified Nursing Assistant course at Sheridan College prepares students for entry-level employment in the health care field.
+The CNA program will host a free information session on Tuesday, Dec.
+10 at 1 p.m. at the Sheridan College Whitney Academic Center in room W181.
+The next CNA course at Sheridan College begins Jan.
+21.

-“Our class gives students the knowledge and skills they need for a lifelong career as a CNA, or it can be used as a stepping stone to further education if students are interested in going on to pursue other careers in healthcare,” said Amy Wyatt, CNA instructor.
+“This course gives students the knowledge and skills they need for a lifelong career as a CNA, or it can be a great way to gain experience in health care before going on to pursue further education,” said Amy Wyatt, CNA instructor.

 For more information or questions, please contact Nursing Student Coordinator Fay Bisbee at 307-675-0301, email@example.com.